 The federal cases against Pfizer and generic drug manufacturers of generic Depo Provera have been consolidated in the northern district of Florida.
-Kansas City Depo Provera Lawyer Jeffrey Carey has extensive experience with defective and dangerous drug litigation and established relationships with counsel in Florida.
-The same judge is overseeing the 3M combat ear plug litigation.
+Kansas City Depo Provera Lawyer Jeffrey Carey has extensive experience with defective and dangerous drug and product litigation.

-If you have developed meningiomas after taking Depo Provera you have a claim for damages against Pfizer.
+If you have developed intracranial meningiomas after taking Depo Provera you have a claim for damages against Pfizer.
 A MDL stands for multi-district litigation.
-Under a MDL you will file your case in a federal district court with jurisdiction to hear the case.
-Most Depo Provera meningioma cases arising in the greater Kansas City metropolitan area will be filed in the Western District of Missouri or the District of Kansas.
 The initial phases of the case will be handled by the judge in northern Florida.
 Then, presuming cases survive inevitable motions to dismiss or for summary judgment, there is typically a settlement offer to the members of the MDL class.
-Importantly, if you do not want to take what is offered at that time you can proceed with your case here locally and we can help.
+Importantly, if you do not want to take what is offered at that time you can proceed with your case and it will be transferred to your home jurisdiction.
+For Kansas City area victims of brain tumors caused by Depo Provera use, their case would ordinarily be heard in the Western District of Missouri or District of Kansas federal courts.

 Lawsuits against Pfizer for meningioma developing after long term depo provera use will typically involve claims for failure-to-warn, defective design, negligence, misrepresentation, and breach of warranty.
-As injectables, the warnings would typically have been given by a “learned intermediary” The center of these cases is the fact the Pfizer knew about the enhanced risk of cancer caused by its drugs and hid that information from the public to preserve profits.
+As injectables, the warnings would typically have been given by a “learned intermediary” such as the treating physician.
+Many women, however, self-injected and would have also relied on drug inserts.
+The center of these cases is the belief that Pfizer knew about the enhanced risk of brain tumors caused by its drugs and hid that information from the public to preserve profits.

 Depo Provera was a famously difficult approval process when it first occurred.
 As far back as 1988, after a 20 year approval process, the FDA warned that the drug was causing cancer in testing animals according to a publication by the National Institute of Health.